GerHobbelt/HTMLawed/htmLawed_README.txt

   (The release date for the downloadable package of files containing documentation, demo script, test-cases, etc., besides the 'htmLawed.php' file may be updated independently if the secondary files are revised.)

   `Version number - Release date.
 Notes`

+  1.1.8.1 - 16 July 2009.
+Minor code-change to fix a PHP error notice

   1.1.8 - 23 April 2009.
 Parameter 'deny_attribute' now accepts the wild-card '*', making it simpler to specify its value when all but a few attributes are being denied; fixed a bug in interpreting '$spec'

   1.1.7 - 11-12 March 2009.
 Attributes globally denied through 'deny_attribute' can be allowed element-specifically through '$spec'; '$config["style_pass"]' allowing letting through any 'style' value introduced; altered logic to catch certain types of dynamic crafted CSS expressions